harshubhasky/Chip_Design/README.md

 </p>

-These lines are added to the tech file to catch the difftap.2 rule violation
+These lines are added to the tech file to catch the difftap.2 rule violation.
 <p align="center">
              <img src="https://github.com/user-attachments/assets/16d55e84-e5f5-4933-aa13-0964c780d64a"/>
 </p>